Today, a new BOINC challenge for the project [email protected] started. This challenge was issued by Team Gridcoin:

-Go to the Cosmology@Home Limit CPU section in the FAQ and copy and paste the
+1. Go to the [email protected] Limit CPU section in the FAQ and copy and paste the

-Open your favorite Text Editor and copy the contents you copied recently.
+2. Open your favorite Text Editor and copy the contents you copied recently.
 I used Notepad++ here.
-Then, change the
+Then, change

-Save the config in the Cosmology@Home folder.
-If you installed BOINC and left the directories at their default location, then this directory/folder is
+3. Save the config in the [email protected] folder.
+If you installed BOINC and left the directories

 And that’s it!
 We’ve finished the configuration.

 Testing the installation and configuration.

 Now, we need to launch BOINC and perform a project update.
 For this, exit BOINC if it is already running and launch it again.
 Then select the [email protected] project and press Update:

 You should see in the log that it is downloading tasks: